(CNN) — Maps can be beautiful and good ones can be great investments.

 Crouch reveals some fascinating map facts gathered from a lifetime of collecting and selling antique maps, and shares favorites from his most recent exhibition in Hong Kong featuring maps of China.

-1. It's still possible to have your own world-class map collection
+1. You can have your own world-class map collection

 Even the wealthiest collectors of old master or impressionist paintings, Chinese ceramics or modern art can never hope to have collections of a quality to match the likes of the Louvre, the British Museum or the Met.